syntasso/workshop/README.md

 This sample application shows how to combine Kratix Promises to deploy a web app.

-If you are looking to run this app locally, please check the necessary environment variables you'll need to set [here](https://github.com/syntasso/workshop/blob/fd5188b89164da9be70e664d1048d897dcf202f0/sample-todo-app/main.go#L21-L25).
+If you wish to run this app locally, please check the necessary environment variables [here](https://github.com/syntasso/workshop/blob/fd5188b89164da9be70e664d1048d897dcf202f0/sample-todo-app/main.go#L21-L25).

 ## Setup the Kratix Platform and Worker clusters with KinD